Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

 \subsection{Data Analysis}

-Data analysis was performed using multiple approaches (Fig-\ref{FIG:ann}).
-In our first approach, we processed raw data from each task to extract clinical gait features including speed, step length, step frequency, total power, percent of power in each axis, and force index in a manner similar to those described by Barthelemy \cite{dog} and Fraysse \cite{dogLDA}.
-We normalized speed and step length to height.
-We compared means of features between DMD and TD control groups for each task using simple two-tailed T-tests.
-We evaluated differences in slopes of features across the range of velocities using STATA XTMIXED (multilevel mixed-effects linear regression) model repeated measures tools, accounting for repeated measures within participants.
-We then applied CML approaches to the clinical feature data both with and without dimensional reduction, and replicated those approaches using raw sensor data to identify data characteristics and models that were most accurate at predicting group membership.
+Data analysis was performed using both CML and DL approaches (Fig~\ref{Fig2}).
+In our first approach, we processed raw data from each activity to extract temporospatial gait CFs including speed, step length, step frequency, total power, percent of power in each axis, and force index in a manner similar to those described by Barthelemy~\cite{dog} and Fraysse~\cite{dogLDA}.
+We normalized speed and step length to standing height.
+For information purposes, we also compared the means of features between DMD and TD control groups for each activity using simple two-tailed T-tests.
+For convenience, we bold the p-values when it is smaller than 0.05, without a Bonferroni adjustment.
+We note p-values are reported here primarily to describe relationships between temporospatial gait CFs and model dimensions across DMD and control groups - they are not considered in ML algorithms.
+A feature with a non-statistically-significant p-value could still be useful in ML tasks.
+This is especially true when the sample size is relatively small, as in this study.

+We applied CML approaches to the temporospatial gait CFs both with and without dimensional reduction to identify data characteristics and models that were most accurate at predicting group membership.
+We used Pearson's Correlation Coefficients with a Bonferroni adjustment to describe relationships between temporospatial gait CFs and latent domain scores after dimensional reduction, except during comparisons with ordinal measures where we used Spearman's Rank Ordered Correlation.